Manicule

+Originally used for handwritten marginal notes, it saw widespread usage during the Renaissance by readers who annotated their own books.
+After the invention of movable type, manicules were cast in metal type blocks and were commonly used in 19th-century advertisements.
+The symbol's popularity declined by the end of the century, perhaps due to oversaturation.
+The manicule is infrequently used today, except as an occasional archaic novelty or on informal directional signs.
+Similar symbols persist as emoji and in the standard hand cursor icon used for clickable hyperlinks or other interactive elements.

 Terminology

 Throughout its history, the mark has been referred to by a variety of names.
 When William H. Sherman wrote the first dedicated study of the symbol in his 2005 paper, "Towards a History of the Manicule", he used the term manicule.
 It is derived from the Latin root manicula, meaning "little hand".
 Cognates of the term were common in Romance languages, but the English loanword manicule was largely restricted to manuscript scholarship prior to Sherman's paper.
 Sherman explains his decision not to use one of the various English terms because manicule describes the mark itself while many of the other terms describe one of its various functions.
-For example, Sherman writes that "fist has its origins in printers’ slang and should properly be restricted to the products of the printing press."
+For example, Sherman writes that "fist has its origins in printers' slang and should properly be restricted to the products of the printing press".